MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/installing-windows-iot-on-minnowboard-turbot.md

     on our [firmware tutorial page](tutorials/updating_your_firmware).

-### Use Dashboard to Download Windows IoT Core OS on SD-Card
+### Use Dashboard to Download Windows IoT Core OS on SD card
 1. Open the Windows 10 IoT Core Dashboard you downloaded and installed from the Get the tools page.
 1. Click "Set up a new device".
 1. Select **MinnowBoard Max** from the dropdown.
 Each board has its own specialized image and this one will work for ALL MinnowBoard boards.
 See choices in screenshot below.
-1. Make sure your micro SD-Card is compliant.
+1. Make sure your microSD card is compliant.
 Plug it into your computer using a USB card adapter.
-SD-Cards need to be at least 8 GB in size.
+SD cards need to be at least 8GB in size.
 Slower and older cards are inconsistent when flashing and may fail to work.
-Class 4 SD-Cards are not supported and at a minimum Class 10 SD-Cards should be used.
+Class 4 SD cards are not supported and at a minimum Class 10 SD cards should be used.
 1. Enter device name and password.
 Wifi isn’t necessary since we will connect via Ethernet.
 1. Choose a unique name for your device and a new Administrator password for the device.
 The login name will be ‘Administrator’ unless you change it.
-1. Download and install Windows 10 IoT Core to your SD-Card.
+1. Download and install Windows 10 IoT Core to your SD card.

 A window will pop up to show you the progress.
-This step can take several minutes depending on the speed of your SD-Card.
+This step can take several minutes depending on the speed of your SD card.

 ![image](elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/ms-dashboard.png)

 ### Boot Your MinnowBoard Turbot Running Windows IoT Core OS
-1. Plug the microSD-Card into your board.
+1. Plug the microSD card into your board.
 It's inserted with the metal pins upwards.
 1. We recommend that you plug in a USB keyboard and mouse to the board.
 1. Plug in the power adapter to power your board on.